 While there is currently no advisory that says you can’t vaccinate people with autoimmune diseases, experts assert that there is no reason to believe that COVID-19 vaccines available now are unsafe.

 “Both the Pfizer/BioNTech and Moderna, Inc. vaccines are made with mRNA technology, which contain genetic instructions for one part of the coronavirus instead of the entire virus itself.
 Experts, including Wilbur Chen, MD, vaccine researcher, professor of medicine at the University of Maryland School of Medicine, and Ted Mikuls, MD, MSPH, Umbach Professor of Rheumatology at the University of Nebraska, expect that vaccines made with this technology to be safe for immunocompromised patients and those on immunosuppressant drugs.”

 Of course, additional research and data is still needed to definitively understand how the COVID-19 vaccines will interact with immunosuppressant medications, or even unchecked disease activity.
-However, the medical community is optimistic that by the time the vaccine is ready to be rolled out in the public, there will be more reliable information regarding its safety and efficacy for mmune-compromised patients as well those suffering from rheumatic conditions.
+However, the medical community is optimistic that by the time the vaccine is ready to be rolled out in the public on a larger scale, there will be more reliable information regarding its safety and efficacy for immune-compromised patients as well those suffering from rheumatic conditions.

 Additionally, studies conducted by CreakyJoints and the Global Healthy Living Foundation reports that rheumatologists they have spoken to so far have recommended getting the vaccine as soon as it is available to the public.